nimikaruna95/PROJECT-REDBUS/README.md

 Step 2: Connect to MySQL and fetch data

-# function to create a connection with MySQL database
+# Function to create a connection with MySQL database
 def fetch_data_from_db():

       db_connection = mysql.connector.connect(